-- Learn how to export flows from a Cisco router - Learn how to install the nfdump and NfSen tools
+- Learn how to export flows from a Cisco router - Learn how to install the nfdump and NfSen tools - Learn how to configure and use the Top Talkers feature

 Notes

 - Commands preceded with "\\$" imply that you should execute the command as a general user not as root. - Commands preceded with "#" imply that you should be working as root. - Commands with more specific command lines (e.g. "rtrX>" or "mysql>") imply that you are executing commands on remote equipment, or within another program.